-The Authority's revised operating expenditure for Unitywater over the interim period for water and wastewater are outlined in Tables 52 and 53 respectively.
+In summary, the Authority has adjusted Unitywater's proposed operational expenditure for revised demand forecasts, bulk water prices, efficiency gains, chemical costs, regulatory fees and electricity costs.
+The Authority's operating expenditure for Unitywater over the price monitoring period for water and wastewater are outlined in Tables 54, 55 and 56 respectively.